nudgebg/egvinsulin/docs/survey.md

 # Output Survey

 The survey framework computes quality metrics over a BabelBetes output directory and generates an HTML report.
-It is built around *surveys* — immutable Parquet files that capture metrics at a point in time — so that data quality can be tracked across runs and study versions.
+It is built around *surveys* — immutable Parquet files that capture patient and study metric aggregates at a point in time.
+This is useful to describe and compare study outputs as well as to check for (un)intended changes in the output for example after making changes to the code base.

 ---